-Managing a system will achieve the desired positive results you want to achieve, or show you negative results that will help you remove future problems.
+Managing a system is part of your success formula to achieve the desired positive results you want to achieve, as well as show you negative results so that you can remove future problems.
 Part 2 explains this in more detail.

 One is your boss and the other is you, the employee.
 Whether you are an agency manager or a personal producer. so first of all you must put on your boss's hat. as your boss, you will need to sit down and build a plan, (system) for your employee (you) to follow.
 Then as boss, you will need to review and monitor your employee's results on a daily basis.
 This is the concept I used for myself.
 However, it will require a behavior management change to almost everyone.
 In this business, you are now your own boss.

 Description > A successful insurance agency development manager and recruiter usually knows the difference between managing a system d and managing people.

 When you manage a system, you remove the emotional factor of dealing with people.